jansim/multiversum/README.md

 ### Formatting

 Ruff is used for formatting and linting.
-Formatting can be automatically checked / applied wherever possible via `ruff check . --fix`.
+Formatting can be automatically checked / applied wherever possible via `ruff check . --fix && ruff format`.